miguestepa/harry-potter-charts/README.md

 - [Links](#links)

 ## Project Description
-Write a short introduction to your project: 3-5 sentences about the context of your topic and why you chose it.

-We chose to investigate the correlation of movie success and youtube views counts and searches in respect to the Harry Potter Saga, becuase we are able to monitor the relationship and draw conclusions over the course of 15 years.
+An analysis of the correlation of movie success and Youtube views counts and searches in respect to the Harry Potter Saga.
+The main idea is to study if there is some relationship between the hype created in Youtube and the actual success of the movie.

 ## Questions & Hypotheses
-What are the questions you would like to answer with your analysis?
-What did you feel were the answers to those questions before answering them with data?

 - Which Harry Potter Movie and Book was the most popular / successful?
 - How does the number of View Counts of Youtube Videos related to Harry Potter develop over time?
 How is the number of View Counts affected by movie releases?